Stranger in a Strange Land Robert A. Heinlein

 The limited edition of Stranger in a Strange Land by Robert A. Heinlein is presented in three states: Lettered, Numbered and Artist editions.
 The editions measure 6” x 9” and feature eleven full color illustrations by Thomas Canty.
-All editions are signed by Thomas Canty.
+The text is set in digital monotype Bembo and all editions are signed by Thomas Canty.
 The text is the complete, uncut version.

 The Lettered edition is limited to 26 copies and is a bradel binding with a leather spine and Japanese cloth sides.
 Endsheets are Hahnemühle Bugra and the edition is printed offset on Mohawk Via, with the colophon printed letterpress.
 The clamshell enclosure is covered in European cloth, and the edition is signed by artist Thomas Canty.